Alumni Spotlight: Eliana Polimeni, Ph.D. Student

-This quarter, we sat down with Eliana Polimeni, a former BIP alumni, self-proclaimed fitness junkie, and second year PhD student at Kellogg.
+This quarter, we sat down with Eliana Polimeni, a BIP alumna, self-proclaimed fitness junkie, and second year PhD student at Kellogg.

 BIP Lab: What drew you to work at the BIP Lab?